Jatin-Tasoria/My-Journey/Blogs/Java/Day3.md

-# 🚀Day 3 - Conditional statements, escape sequences, type casting, logical operators
+# Conditional statements, escape sequences, type casting, logical operators
 Today was all about decision making, type casting  in java.

 ## Conditional statements